gracefulife/clova-developer-guide/en/CEK/Guides/LinkUserAccount.md

 1. The user enables a custom extension or Clova Home extension.

-2. A client app or app paired with a client device displays a login page of the 3rd party service, using the *[Authorization URL](#BuildAuthServer)* which you have previously registered for the authorization server.
+2. The client app or app paired with the client device displays a login page of the 3rd party service, using the **[Authorization URL](#BuildAuthServer)** which you have previously registered for the authorization server.

 3. When the user completes account authentication, an authorization code or access token is returned.

 4. The authorization code or access token is forwarded to Clova through the specified redirect URL.

-5. **(If received an authorization code in step 3)** Clova requests access token and refresh token to the *[Access Token URI](#RegisterAccountLinkingToCEK)*.
+5. **(If received an authorization code in step 3)** Clova requests access token and refresh token to the **[Access Token URI](#RegisterAccountLinkingToCEK)**.
 At which point, the authorization code is passed on and the access token and refresh token are stored in the user's Clova account information.

 6. The user is now able to use the service that requires account authentication.